SNARTdev/SNART/README.md

 - ********************** known issues ***********************

+Installing the requirements.txt will crash if your version of setuptools>58.
+I have found using setuptools==57.0.0 works.

 The minimization doesn't do well at low fluxes/the display minimization is a different result from the observed minimization:
 The minimization is run twice, once to do all calculations and again to plot the results.
 This is run twice to automatically calculate and propagate uncertainties in a convenient manner.
 However, sometimes they are different from one another.
 This is